-To add the 'readonly' keyword to fields that only have read access
+Add the 'readonly' keyword to fields that only have read access

-- Go to the Code Cleanup settings page:.
+Go to the cleanup profiles settings page:.

-- Click Save to apply the modifications and let ReSharper choose where to save them, or save the modifications to a specific settings layer using the Save To drop-down list.
-For more information, see managing and sharing resharper settings.
+Click Save in the Options dialog to apply the modifications and let ReSharper choose where to save them, or save the modifications to a specific settings layer by choosing this layer from the Save To selector.
+For more information, see manage and share resharper settings.

 Select the scope where you want to make fields readonly:

-- Set the caret anywhere in the file to make fields readonly to the file.
+Place the caret anywhere in the file to make fields readonly to the file.

-- Select one or more items in the Solution Explorer to make fields readonly in the files under these nodes and their child items.
+Select one or more items in the Solution Explorer to make fields readonly in the files under these nodes and their child items.

-- Do one of the following:
+Do one of the following: